Raja Ampat Itinerary: Thoughts and Tips

 Second, staying in a hotel/resort (land-based trip).
 Budget hotels and home-stays are available in Wasai, Waigeo Island.
 I found an interesting post in Lonely Planet on how to visit Raja Ampat on a budget, Baby Beluga’s 2011 Post.
 Her suggestion was to stay on Waigeo Island.

 There are (dive) resorts managed by a Dutch, Max Ammer, who has been pioneering the marine conservation in Raja Ampat.
 Indonesian government acknowledged his contribution to Raja Ampat in a book entitled Beautiful Raja Ampat, published by Ministry of Marine Affairs and Fisheries.
 Without his initiative perhaps the richness of Raja Ampat marine life would be left unprotected.
 Ammer is running two dive resorts in Kri Island, Northwest of Raja Ampat.
-I have heard good recommendations on his resorts.

 There are numbers of resorts in Raja Ampat, and you may find them online.
 Just pay attention to the location of the resorts to ensure your travel to Raja Ampat is worthwhile.
+Do check Cove Eco Resort in Yeben Island, Raja Ampat.
+The responses are quick and its location near to strategic dive sites and sightseeings.

 September to April/May is perfect months to visit Raja Ampat.
 December and January could experiencing rainy days though but not as wet as in July and August.